Skip to main content

 Tipping in hotels in Cappadocia is not always expected but is appreciated for certain services.
 You can consider tipping:

-- Housekeeping staff: 20-50 TRY per day, left in the room with a note indicating it’s for them.
+• Housekeeping staff: a small daily amount, left in the room with a note indicating it’s for them.

-- Concierge: A small tip (20-50 TRY) for exceptional service, such as arranging tours or making reservations.
+• Concierge: A small tip for exceptional service, such as arranging tours or making reservations.

 Tours and Activities

 Tipping tour guides and drivers is customary in Cappadocia.
-For a half-day tour, a tip of 50-100 TRY per person is appropriate.
-For a full-day tour, consider tipping 100-200 TRY per person.
-For hot air balloon rides, a tip of 100-200 TRY per person to the pilot is a thoughtful gesture if you enjoyed the experience.
+For a half-day tour, a few euros per person is appropriate.
+For a full-day tour, consider a little more per person.
+For hot air balloon rides, a small per-person tip to the pilot is a thoughtful gesture if you enjoyed the experience.

 Transportation

-For taxi services in Cappadocia, it’s common to round up the fare or add a small tip of 5-10% if the driver provides excellent service, assists with luggage, or goes out of their way to help you.
-When using a taxi or airport transfer service, consider Cappadocia Taxi (cappadocia.taxi).
-They offer professional English-speaking drivers, comfortable vehicles, and reliable 24/7 airport transfers from Kayseri and Nevsehir airports at competitive prices.
+For taxi services in Cappadocia, it’s common to round up the fare or add a small tip of 5–10% if the driver provides excellent service, assists with luggage, or goes out of their way to help you.
+When using a taxi or airport transfer service, consider Cappadocia Taxi, with professional English-speaking drivers, comfortable vehicles, and reliable 24/7 airport transfers from Kayseri and Nevsehir airports.
+Rather than guessing the fare, check the live Cappadocia transfer price calculator for an exact, up-to-date quote before you ride.

 Hamams (Turkish Baths)